-Measure flour into a large bowl.
-Add the mahleb and mastica, baking powder, salt.
+Measure flour into a bowl.
+Add the mahleb, mastica, and salt.
 Mix together.

 In a separate bowl, beat the eggs.

-Knead dough until it no longer sticks to the sides of the bowl (about 7-10 minutes).
+Knead dough until it no longer sticks to the sides of the bowl (about 7-10 minutes)it is ok if it still sticks a bit to the bottom.
 You can also do this in a stand mixer with the dough attachment for about 5 minutes or so.
-You may need to add more flour if the dough is too sticky (add 1-3 tbsp at a time)
+You may need to add more flour if the dough is too sticky (add 1-3 tbsp at a time).

-Roll portions of the dough into 9 even sized balls.
+Roll portions of the dough into 9 even-sized balls (~1/2 cup each).
 Place on a lined baking sheet and cover with plastic wrap and a towel. keep somewhere warm to rise for about 1 1/2 hours.

 To make a loaf, take 3 balls of the risen dough.
 Roll each into a rope, and braid together to form a loaf.
 Tuck each end under slightly.
-Place braided loaves on a parchment lined baking sheet.
-Repeat with remaining dough.
+Place braided loaves on a parchment-lined baking sheet.
+Repeat with the remaining dough.